Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: Experimental Assessment

-Finally, in this context, we note that the setup using the LimeSDR was configured with an absolute transmission gain at the jammer of $23$~dBm.
-This configuration allows us to have a \ac{BER} of the legitimate communication link of approximately $0.001$, which allows us to study the impact of different configuration parameters of the scenario while matching the conditions of \emph{early jamming} described above.
+Finally, in this context, note that we configured the LimeSDR setup with an absolute transmission gain at the jammer of $23$~dBm.
+This configuration allows us to have a \ac{BER} of the legitimate communication link of approximately $0.001$, which enables us to study the impact of different configuration parameters of the scenario while matching the conditions of the low-BER regime described above.

-{\bf Performance Metrics.} We compare the performance of the methodologies introduced above mainly with reference to their \emph{accuracy}, obtained as $acc = \frac{TP + TN}{TP+FP+FN+TN}$, being $TP$ the amount of true positives (i.e., jammed images correctly classified), $TN$ the true negatives (i.e., unjammed images correctly classified), $FP$ the false positives (i.e., unjammed images wrongly classified as jammed ones) and $FN$ the false negatives (i.e., jammed images wrongly classified as unjammed ones).
+{\bf Performance Metrics.} We compare the performance of the methodologies introduced above mainly concerning their \emph{accuracy}, obtained as $acc = \frac{TP + TN}{TP+FP+FN+TN}$, being $TP$ the number of true positives (i.e., jammed images correctly classified), $TN$ the true negatives (i.e., unjammed images correctly classified), $FP$ the false positives (i.e., unjammed images wrongly classified as jammed ones) and $FN$ the false negatives (i.e., jammed images wrongly classified as unjammed ones).
 For some of the results shown below, we show the \ac{TPR} and \ac{TNR}, computed as $TPR = \frac{TP}{TP+FP}$ and $TNR = \frac{TN}{TN+FN}$, respectively.
 We obtain our estimates of accuracy, TPR, and TNR using the cross-validation approach used by the authors of \cite{shvetsova2021}, using 10-fold cross-validation.
 For each result, we report the mean and the $95\%$ confidence intervals, computed using the tool \emph{tinv} provided by Matlab.
+Tab.~\ref{tab:experiments} summarizes all the experiments discussed below, together with the relevant parameters.